About the archive

 The records cover all our major constituents: General Accident, Commercial Union, Norwich Union, the Yorkshire, Northern, North British & Mercantile, Scottish Union and National, as well as hundreds of smaller companies from all over the world.

 The Archive exists to preserve and make available historical material pertaining to all companies within the Aviva group.
 The collection represents an important and unique resource for both staff and customers, telling the story of hundreds of companies, the majority of which have no published histories.
 It also chronicles the development of the insurance industry over the last 300 years.
-If you have something that you think would be of interest to the Archive we would love to hear from you.
+If you have something that you think would be of interest to the Archive we would love to hear from you: contact us.

 Local, family, and social historians